Mauritania women's national football team: Current squad

-The following list is the final squad for 2023 WAFU Zone A Women's Cup in January 2023.
+The following list is the final squad for 2025 WAFU Zone A Women's Cup announced on 20 May 2025.

 Caps and goals accurate up to and including 9 July 2021.

 Recent call-ups

 The following players have been called up to a Mauritania squad in the past 12 months.

 INJ Player withdrew from the squad due to an injury.